Ways to Get Free Online Advertising: Advice For Small Businesses

 Google Search Ads

-Google Search processes over 40,000 search queries each second on average.
+Google Search processes over 40,000 search query each second on average.
 This comes out to over 3.5 billion per day and 1.2 trillion per year, globally.

-If you want to achieve the best online advertising results using Google Search Ads, you’ll definitely have to gain some technical expertise.
-Most new advertisers don’t find this platform to be very easy to use.
-Once you understand the features offered by Google Ads, it could be the best online advertising option for your business.
+If you want to achieve the best online advertising results using Google Search Ads, you’ll need to gain some technical expertise.
+Most new advertisers find themselves stumped when using this platform.
+However, once you understand the features offered by Google Ads, it could be the best online advertising option for your business.

-Google Ads helps your pages get seen by serving ads in search engine results pages (SERPs).
-The primary advantages of using Google Ads involves serving targeted ads to searchers.
-This can change based on their location, demographics, or many other criteria.
-It will be helpful for you to limit your scope to the most relevant searches.
+One of the primary advantages of using Google Ads involves serving targeted ads to searchers.
+This can change based on their location, demographics, or any other criteria.
+Honing in on your relevant demographics will help to minimize cost.

 One of the biggest problems advertisers face when using Google Ads is that it often gets overwhelming having to micromanage so many features.
 It takes time to determine what all the choices may mean for new online advertising opportunities.